 The imperial family also quickly fell under the spell of the race, and granted privileges reserved to the nobility: all the care was given.
 In the 10th century, Emperor Idi-Jo even imported more copies from Korea to protect his manuscripts from small rodents.

 In 1602, due to the invasion of rats that destroyed silkworm farms and rice crops, Japanese authorities decreed that cats should no longer be domesticated, they were allowed to roam freely through the farms and streets.
 Like this, feeding was prohibited, buy or sell cats.
-The Japanese Bobtail became the “street cat” of Japan.
+The Japanese Bobtail became the "alley cat" of Japan.

 It was not until many centuries later that the Japanese Bobtail became known outside of Asia.
 It was not the Japanese who made the breed official and gave it international recognition, but an American breeder named Judy Crawford, that brought several Bobtails japoneses of his trip to Japan in 1968.
 So he decided to join forces with Elizabeth Freret, another american breeder, to try to get the cat to be recognized by the different organizations.
 The breed was officially recognized by the CFA (Cat Fancier’s Association) in 1976, and by FIFe in 1990.
 Since then it has spread on American soil, and is now also recognized by the other two great American organizations, la American Cat Fanciers’ Association (ACFA) y la International Cat Association (TICA).

 In France, owes its arrival to Hélène Choisnard, who discovered the breed during a stay in Thailand in 1980.
 While visiting a Buddhist temple, a monk gave him a young cat Japanese Bobtail tricolor called Sirikit, that had caught your attention.
 He took her to France and crossed her with another Japanese Bobtail that he had brought from the United States.
-Bobtails' first litter “made in France” was born a year later, in 1981.
+The first litter of Bobtails “made in France” was born a year later, in 1981.
 The breed is now recognized by the Livre Officiel des Origines Félines (LOOF), but it is still little known in Europe, where other short-tailed cats, as the Manx cat, they steal the show.

 Physical characteristics